tawseeq1/transformer/README.md

 # transformer
-Transformer implementation using PyTorch from scratch
+Transformer (Based on Attention is all you need) implementation using PyTorch from scratch